Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Discussion

-\subsubsection{\class{P}-Types}
+\subsubsection{\class{P}-types}

-The \class{P}-types have been absent from the taxonomic schemes since \citet{2002Icar..158..146B} and as such, no definition of the VisNIR behaviour exists.
-As part of the \class{X}-complex, the ``pseudo-\class{M}" \citep{1982Sci...216.1405G} types are spectrally degenerate to the \class{E}- and \class{M}-types in the visible wavelength range, specifically, the ECAS colours.
-In the NIR, \class{P}-types show a red, linear slope, refer to \cref{fig:class_spectra}.
-We find that the spectral degeneracy between \class{P} and \class{M} continues in the NIR, while \class{E}-types differentiate by showing overall neutral slope. \class{P} and \class{M} have to be distinguished by visual albedo observations, which is about $\SI[round-mode=places, round-precision=2]{5}{\percent}$ for \class{P}-types.
+The \class{P}-types have been absent from the taxonomic schemes since \citet{2002Icar..158..146B}, and thus no definition of the VisNIR behaviour exists.
+As part of the \class{X}-complex, the `pseudo-\class{M}' types \citep{1982Sci...216.1405G} are spectrally degenerate to the \class{E}- and \class{M}-types in the visible wavelength range, specifically, the ECAS colours.
+In the NIR, \class{P}-types show a red linear slope (see \cref{fig:class_spectra}).
+We find that the spectral degeneracy between \class{P} and \class{M} continues in the NIR, while \class{E}-types differentiate by showing overall neutral slopes.
+Classes \class{P} and \class{M} have to be distinguished by visual albedo observations, which is about $\SI[round-mode=places, round-precision=2]{5}{\percent}$ for \class{P}-types.